CloakOfClarity/StephensPortfolio/README.md

 ## Description

-Stephen Hayes' Portfolio is a project which introduces Stephen Hayes and showcases some of his code.
+Stephen Hayes' Portfolio is a project which introduces me and showcases some of my code.

 ## Contributors